 Besides being known as the King of all the gods, Zeus was also a venerated patron god throughout the Greek world.
 On top of this, he held regional titles in locations where he played a significant role in a local myth.

 Olympian Zeus is simply Zeus being identified as the chief of the Greek pantheon.
-He was the supreme god, with a divine authority over gods and mortals alike.
+He was the supreme god, with divine authority over gods and mortals alike.

 It was likely that Olympian Zeus was honored throughout all of Greece, especially at his cult center of Olympia, though the Athenian tyrants that ruled from the city-state during the 6th century BC sought glory through displays of power and fortune.